-We entered into an employment agreement with Dr. Ghosh in connection with his appointment as our Chief Executive Officer in March 2020, which sets forth his initial base salary, target bonus and new hire equity awards as described in the narrative above.
+We entered into an employment agreement with Dr. Ghosh in connection with his appointment as our Chief Executive Officer in March 2020, which sets forth his initial base salary, target bonus and new hire equity awards.
 In addition, pursuant to the employment agreement, Dr. Ghosh also received a sign-on bonus of \$75,000, which was subject to repayment in the event of his termination for cause (as defined in the employment agreement) or resignation for any reason.
-Dr. Ghosh was also eligible to receive reimbursement of up to \$50,000 in relocation expenses, reimbursement of taxes incurred by him with respect to the foregoing and a temporary housing allowance of \$3,000 per month for his first year of employment and \$2,000 per month for his second year of employment.
+Dr. Ghosh was also eligible to receive a temporary housing allowance of \$3,000 per month for his first year of employment and \$2,000 per month for his second year of employment, through March 30, 2022.